axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 The user chooses one ore more YouTube videos which they would like to extract its comments.
 To confirm their URL(s), they must press on the **Add** button which will then add their URL(s) to a list in the section above called **Sources**.
 The user can add one or more URLs to their list.
-If they wish to remove a URL, they can press on the **Remove** button.
+If they wish to remove a URL, they can select the URL they wish to delelte and press on the **Remove** button.
 If they wish to not only remove one, but all of their URLs, they can press on the **Clear All** button.

 More Options
 *******

-The **More Options** section contains the controls to select the **Number of comments** desired in output and how you would like to sort the comments, by **Date** or by **Popularity**.
+The **More Options** section contains the controls to select the **number of comments** desired in output and how you would like to sort the comments, by **Date** or by **Popularity**.
 The user can choose between having **1 comment (minimum requirement), 5, 10, 100, 1000, 10'000 or no limit** of comments in output.
-Once the user presses on the **Send** button, the comments will then be displayed in output in the form of a segmentation.

 When sorting by **Date**, the oldest comment will appear first in the list.
 When sorting by **Popularity**, the most liked comment will appear first.
+Once the user presses on the **Send** button, the comments will then be displayed in output in the form of a segmentation.

 .. figure:: figures/YouGet_5comments.png
     :align: center